davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   ``reset`` for vector 31 are recognized.

 naked
-  ``naked`` function attribute, MSP430
-  This attribute allows the compiler to construct the requisite function declaration, while allowing the body of the function to be assembly code.
+  ``naked`` function attribute, MSP430This attribute allows the compiler to construct the requisite function declaration, while allowing the body of the function to be assembly code.
 The specified function will not have prologue/epilogue sequences generated by the compiler.
 Only basic